cskau/nlpwp/words.md

 {% endhighlight %}

 That will do, but we have to apply this to every sentence in the list of sentences.
-We can use the *map* function we have seen earlier to apply the *words* function to each element of the list of (untokenized) sentences:
+Recall that we can use the *map* function we have seen earlier to apply the *words* function to each element of the list of (untokenized) sentences:

 {% highlight haskell %}